timmens/timmens.github.io/_pages/about.md

 Hey!
 I'm Tim, a second-year PhD student in economics at the [Bonn Graduate School in Economics](https://www.bgse.uni-bonn.de/en/people/student-directory/2020/tim-mensinger).

-Broadly speaking, I'm interested in econometrics &#38; statistics, structural microeconometrics, and causal inference.
-I also love programming, especially in Python, which is why I have a thing for large computational projects.
-At the moment, my sweet spot lies in the intersection between the development/extension of methods and their computer implementation in an extensible/modular fashion.
-Like many modern researchers, I care a great deal about reproducibility and the open-source philosophy.
+I'm into econometrics &#39; statistics, structural microeconometrics, causal inference and programming.
+Besides that, I'm a big advocate for reproducibility and the open-source philosphy.
+If you want to know more about my interests, see my [me page](/me/).

 For the most part, I studied economics at the University of Bonn, but I also attended lectures/took exams in mathematics and computer science.
 For more details on my